#70: Cedar Cottage Park

 And did we mention the seawall?
 Because having a park right next to the iconic seawall is pretty neat too.

-There’s also a few pieces of art (including something that looks like an alien pod coming out of the water), and a few nods to the history of the area, although the entire feel is somewhat cramped and more of a mismash of good things than a true park, the giant cluster of awkwardly cramped benches a sign the design could have been better.
+There’s also a few pieces of art (including something that looks like an alien pod coming out of the water), and a few nods to the history of the area.
+That being said, the entire feel is somewhat cramped and more of a mismash of good things than a true park, and the giant cluster of awkwardly cramped benches to one side is a sign the design could have been better.

 Having said that, it’s quite satisfactory for a thin piece of grass between the seawall and condos.